A vacation rental channel manager lets you list on multiple sites without the manual work and constant danger of double bookings.

 If you’re investing in a tool to prevent double bookings, you need it to be reliable.
 If it’s buggy and has a habit of going slow or down during busy periods, you could end up on the wrong side of guests and OTAs.

-Check reviews on sites like G2, Capterra, etc. before buying to see what other users say.
+You can always check reviews on sites like G2, Capterra, etc. to hear what other users say.

 Pricing should never be your first consideration when choosing channel management software.
 However, if the cost is too high, that can hamper your growth, especially in the early stages.